giuliorossolini/giuliorossolini.github.io/theses.md

 permalink: /theses/
 ---

-The following is a list of experimental research topics currently available for master theses and master/Ph.D. projects.
+The following is a list of research fields available for master's theses and master/Ph.D. projects.
+Each research field may offer multiple thesis topics, aiming to familiarize students with current and relevant areas of interest in the field of artificial intelligence, spanning both industrial and academic domains.
+All theses are conducted in collaboration with the Scuola Superiore Sant'Anna of Pisa in the TeCIP institute area (CNR).

 Please [contact me](mailto:giulio.rossolini@santannapisa.it) to get more details and schedule a meeting.
 If you would like to address other topics close to safe and secure aspects of AI, feel free to [contact me](mailto:giulio.rossolini@santannapisa.it) too!